bitovi/academy/src/angular/3-creating-components/creating-components.md

 @codepen
 @highlight 17-20,only

+Notice in the above example our `ng-class` is surrounded by `[ ]`.
+This signals that we're passing in an object, instead of just a string.
+When using <a href="https://angular.io/guide/template-syntax#property-binding--property-" target="_blank">property binding</a>, `ngClass="value"` will evaluate the value as a string of _"value"_ and `[ngClass]="value"` as whatever the component property value is.

+@sourceref ./ng-class-property.html
+@codepen
+@highlight 17,19,23,only

 ## Generating A Restaurant Component

 Let's create our restaurant component as well.
 This will be a component that displays a list of restaurants.